The Laramie Project Delivers a Poignant, Palpable Reminder

 The set was bleak and served as the basic framework within which the actors built the overarching drama of the show.
 Basic wooden chairs and tables moved fluidly on and off the stage to give the essence of kitchens, courtrooms and other such locations in Laramie.
 Sound design by Eliot Bacon ’17 also worked to set the scene in various locations and emphasize the hectic atmosphere in Laramie in the year following Shepard’s death.

 In a world where hatred and violence are plastered across the nightly news, “The Laramie Project” serves as a reminder that Laramie can be any town in America.
-While we all liour lives with prejudice, we must separate that from hate, discrimination and ignorance that retards our ability to show compassion and empathy.
-Most importantly, in presenting “The Laramie Project,” William and Mary Theatre contributes to the play’s original purpose: to remember Matthew Shepard’s death in a way that reflects what he stood for in life.
+While we all live our lives with prejudice, this must separate from the hate, discrimination and ignorance that retards our ability to show compassion and empathy.
+In presenting “The Laramie Project,” William and Mary Theatre contributes to the play’s original purpose: to remember Matthew Shepard’s death in a way that reflects what he stood for in life.